txwizard/CRTTime/README.md

 # CRTTime for Intel and ARM Processors ReadMe

+__Current Version:__ 1.0.0.3

+__Release Date:__ Sunday, 31 March 2019

-The purpose of this repository is to publish a port of a very simple library that wraps the CRT founctions for getting and formatting the time from the system clock in a friendly standard DLL that makes these useful routines readily accessible to fans of most programming languages, even VBA.
+The purpose of this repository is to publish a port of a very simple library that wraps the CRT functions for getting and formatting the time from the system clock in a friendly standard DLL that makes these useful routines readily accessible to fans of most programming languages, even VBA.
+If your language or tool can call into the Windows API, it can call into this library.

 This code is entirely of my own devising, although most of it is not especially original or interesting.
 The feature that make it worthy of publication is that the Visual Studio project around which it is built supports building it for four platforms.

-1 __Win32__ runs in 32-bit mode on Intel and AMD processors.
+1. __Win32__ runs in 32-bit mode on Intel and AMD processors.
-2 __x64__ runs in 64-bit mode on Intel and AMD processors.
+2. __x64__ runs in 64-bit mode on Intel and AMD processors.
-3 __ARM__ runs in 32-bit mode on any ARM processor.
+3. __ARM__ runs in 32-bit mode on any ARM processor.
-4 __ARM64__ runs in 64-bit mode on any ARM processor.
+4. __ARM64__ runs in 64-bit mode on any ARM processor.

+The unit test program displays a message indicating the platform on which it is executing.

 ## Using These Libraries